openego/eGo/doc/welcome.rst

 eTraGo optimizes generation and flexibility dispatch as well as grid and storage expansion at the extra-high- and high-voltage levels.
-Relevant results and operational requirements are transferred to eDisGo, which analyses the underlying medium- and low-voltage grids and determines their grid reinforcement needs. eGo links both tools, coordinates the cross-grid-level workflow, and provides functionality for the joint evaluation of results.
+Relevant results and operational requirements are transferred to eDisGo, which analyzes the underlying medium- and low-voltage grids and determines their grid reinforcement needs. eGo links both tools, coordinates the cross-grid-level workflow, and provides functionality for the joint evaluation of results.